malinenimaurya/Deep-Learning/README.md

 12) & 13) Quizzes
 - Set of 4 quizzes covering all the key concepts covered till now.
-- Added gamification through leaderboards and immediate feedback in the form of points for each question and discussed the concept involved
+- Added gamification through leaderboards and immediate feedback in the form of points for each question and discussed the concepts involved
 - Also posed few open ended questions and were discussed

 14)Bird recognition case study